walnutown/CodingInTheDeep/KnowledgeBase/root.md

       * Prim, similar to Dijkstra, is a greedy algorithm, add adjacent edge of least weight to the already-connect tree
       * An application is Travelling Salesman Problem

+## NP (Nondeterministic-Polynomial)
+  * P : problems can be solved in polymonial time
+  * NP: problems don't necessarily run in a polymonial time on a regular computer, but do run in polymonial time on a nondeterministic Turing machine.
+(P is included in NP)
+  * NP-hard: problems can be reduced from any problem in NP
+  * NP-complete: both in NP-hard and NP
+  * Decision problem & Optimization problem
+    * eg, path of cost k exist? find the shortest path
+  * Classic questions:
+    * Travelling Salesman Problem

 ## Sorting
   * Comparison sort: requires O(nlgn) worst case
     * merge sort, quick sort, insertion sort, selection sort/bubble sort
+  * Counting sort

 ## Android
 [tests for Android knowledge base](http://skillgun.com/Questions.aspx?p_id=0&Qbc_id=17&Topicname=Android&typeid=0&count=0&QbMT_id=17&usrSubmit_qtn=0&chptrname=All&FAQ_Type=2)